 Willis Group Holdings, effective from May 8, 2001, exchanged its common shares for all the issued and outstanding ordinary shares of TA I. Further, on April 10, 2001, Willis Group Holdings made an offer to exchange one of its non-voting management common shares for each outstanding non-voting management ordinary share of TA I. The offer expired on May 8, 2001 and at expiration Willis Group Holdings had received acceptances in respect of, or otherwise had rights to acquire, 99.8% of the outstanding non-voting management ordinary shares of TA I. Subsequently Willis Group Holdings compulsorily acquired the remaining 0.2%.
 The non-voting management shares issued by Willis Group Holdings automatically converted into voting shares on consummation of the Willis Group Holdings initial public offering.
-In addition, all management ordinary stock options of TA I have been rolled over into identical stock options of Willis Group Holdings is the beneficial owner of 100% of TA I's issued and outstanding share capital.
+In addition, all management ordinary stock options of TA I have been rolled over into identical stock options of Willis Group Holdings.
+As a consequence of these transactions, Willis Group Holdings is the beneficial owner of 100% of TA I's issued and outstanding share capital.